HewlettPackard/Anthos-on-SimpliVity/README.md

 # Ansible Deployment of Anthos Workstation and GKE on-prem Clusters

-Google Anthos requires an administration workstation to be installed to perform on-prem cluster deploymnents.
+Google Anthos requires an administration workstation to be installed to perform on-prem cluster deployments.

 This repository of ansible code will perform the following steps from a linux host of your choice **(as long as it's Ubuntu for now)**: